StevenBlack/vocab/readme.md

 ### paralogize
-This odd verb means "to draw illogical conclusions from a series of facts."
-An
-example: after being told about a pet that barks, likes bones, chases cats and wags its tail, you say, "Oh, I didn't know you had a parrot."
+To draw illogical conclusions from a series of facts.
+Example: after being told about a pet that barks, likes bones, chases cats and wags its tail, you say, "Oh, I didn't know you had a parrot."

 ### paraph
 The word for the elaborate flourishes people add to their signatures to make them unique.
-Think John Hancock.
-In this age of Bic pens, they're rapidly disappearing.

 ### paravalent
-Sexually potent only in unusual circumstances—a fancy word for kinky.
+Sexually potent only in unusual circumstances.
+A fancy word for kinky.

 ### parlous
-You might think this has something to do with speech or parlance, but it doesn't.
-It means perilous, dangerous and difficult to escape from.
-"After a number of parlous incidents in the jungle, which included being bitten by snakes and shot at by poachers, the tourists decided to take their next vacation in Miami."
+Perilous, dangerous and difficult to escape from.

 ### parochial
 Excessively narrow in outlook; having backward views stemming from a lack of worldly experience.
-People who live in small towns are often considered parochial in their attitudes and beliefs.
 Don't confuse with parochial schools, which, while often parochial, may not be.

 ### paroxysm